 My husband, Dan Prescher, and I love Mexico, too.
 As I mentioned, we've lived in three different communities in Mexico, and we've just settled down there again—in order to be closer to our young granddaughter.
 Mexico is just too close…too convenient…too wonderful…to ignore.

 And here's the best part of all this…

-You Can Have the Retirement You've Always Wanted, But Never Thought You'd Find…
+In Mexico—You Can Have the Retirement You've Always Wanted, But Never Thought You'd Find…

 That's right.
-You can REJUVENATE YOUR LIFE… enjoy better weather, a lower cost of living and excellent healthcare at a fraction of the cost in the U.S. by making Mexico your new part-time or full-time home.
+You can REJUVENATE YOUR LIFE, enjoy better weather, a lower cost of living and excellent health care at a fraction of the cost in the U.S. by making Mexico your new part-time or full-time home.

-And you can take that all-important first step by getting your hands on a copy of Escape to Mexico: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.
+It's called Escape to Mexico: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.

 As I said before, I know about Mexico from experience, of course.
 I know what a wonderful lifestyle you can have in this country…and how safe it is.
 During our many years in Mexico, my husband and I have never once felt threatened or fearful.
-Not a single one of the homes we've lived in (five, by my count) were ever broken into.
+Not a single one of the homes we've lived in (six now, by my count) were ever broken into.